Risky roads: Wake Forest's top 6 crash zones

 Using car-crash data from 2021 to 2023, police ranked the most high-risk intersections.
-To no surprise, Capital Boulevard took five of six spot.
+To no surprise, Capital Boulevard took five of six spots.

 The following are the most accident prone intersections: